 It also gives the cost of each keyword.
 This allows you to choose your keywords for both number of searches and cost.
-Once you find out these details, your adwords campaign can get going, however if you are a newbie to the world of adwords take care that you don’t just allow your money to drain down a bottomless pit.
+Once you find out these details, your AdWords campaign can get going, however, if you are a newbie to the world of AdWords, take care that you don’t just allow your money to drain down a bottomless pit.
 Here are some tips to help you.

-- Set up a daily budget and don’t go over it.
+- Set up a daily budget, and don’t go over it.

 - Have a clear goal in mind.
-The usual goal for adwords is to increase your sales.
+The usual goal for AdWords is to increase your sales.

 - Include negative keywords targeting when setting up your ad.
 There will be some keywords that have different meanings or shades of meaning.
 Glasses can mean eyeglasses or wine glasses.
 So you need to weed out those people who are after something different.

 - Test and analyse your ads constantly.
-Use the analytics program to find out all the details so you know which ad is giving the best return, otherwise your money will be wasted funding an ad that is not cost-effective.
+Use the analytics program to find out all the details so you know which ad is giving the best return; otherwise, your money will be wasted funding an ad that is not cost-effective.

 - Conversion tracking will help you to see which ads convert to customers.
 You can then pause the other ads that are not giving a good return.

-- Remember that adwords settings can be tweaked while the campaign is running.
+- Remember that AdWords settings can be tweaked while the campaign is running.
 This can be useful to get a better return.

 - Use Google’s remarketing option that gives you information such as who is statistically most likely to convert to customers.
 This has to be configured correctly in Google Analytics.

 - If you can’t understand a word of the training, get someone on your side who can, even if you have to pay them.
-Learning to do something properly is an investment that can pay dividends in the future.
+Learning to do something correctly is an investment that can pay dividends in the future.

-- It may even be worthwhile to pay an adwords expert to do it for you until you begin to see the light.
+- It may even be worthwhile to pay an AdWords expert to do it for you until you begin to see the light.

-Adwords don’t cost all that much if you set a minimum daily limit, choose keywords that are not too expensive and don’t forget to pause the campaign if it is not making money.
+Adwords don’t cost much if you set a minimum daily limit, choose keywords that are not too expensive and don’t forget to pause the campaign if it is not making money.
 This can be one way of testing the waters without losing your shirt.